cloudsolver/aws-soa/atoms/EC2.md

 * Root Volume - must be [EBS](EBS.md), encrypted, not instance store, and large.
 * 150GB, 60 days limit.
 * From OS pov `uptime` will count time elapsed during hibernation.

+### EC2 Termination Protection
+- It is only applicable to CLI and Console
+- Shutdown behavior by default is Stop, but Terminate can be chosen
+- OS shutdown from within the instance will always supersede API and Console Terminal Protection

+### EC2  Troubleshooting

+- Instance Limit Exceeded
+	- OnDemand or Spot instances has exceeded 384 vCPU.
+		- Request an instance limit quota increase.
+- Insufficient Instance Capacity
+	- AZ has maxed out it's capacity.
+	- Request slowly or use another AZ.
+- Instance Terminates Immediately
+	- EBS snapshots maybe corrupt
+	- EBS is encrypted and the instance role does not have access to the keys
+	- Check the EC2 console logs
+- SSH Trouble
+	- Unprotected Private Key ? chmod 400
+	- Connection Timed Out?
+Networking issue - check SG, NACL, CPU 100%, No public IPv4
+	- Connection closed | Permission denied ?
+	- Too Many Authentication Errors - incorrect username for SSH

 ### Scaling EC2 Horizontally
 - [[ASG | Auto-Scaling Group]] with appropriate launch configurations and scaling policies can be used to scale. #performant